-Kick-off of the EU Task Force for Climate Neutral and #Resilient Historic Urban Districts
+Save the Date for the EU Task Force for Climate Neutral and Resilience Historic Urban Districts - 2nd Meeting

-It has been established by the Horizon 2020 projects ARCH, HYPERION, and SHELTER in response to and support of the Horizon 2020 ‘Heritage Alive’ orientation to “[increase] resilience and sustainable reconstruction of historic areas to cope with climate change and hazard events”, following in the footsteps of earlier projects.
+The task force has been established by the Horizon 2020 projects, SHELTER, HYPERION, ARCH & in response to and support of the Horizon 2020 ‘Heritage Alive’ orientation to increase resilience and sustainable reconstruction of historic areas to cope with climate change and hazard events”.

 +77 persons from Consortium partners, sister projects ARCH and HYPERION, invited guests from the European Commission, UNESCO, ICOMOS, national Ministries of Culture and cities representatives as well as other relevant key stakeholders.

 The EU Task force event kicked-off the discussion on the role historic urban districts can play in making European cities climate neutral and more resilient, presenting solutions for climate adaptation and mitigation that can be employed in historic urban districts and how the socio-cultural factors associated with historic urban districts can drive and support climate action.